-A native San Franciscan, Alicia leads the firm’s San Francisco pharmaceutical and medical device group and was the Managing Partner of the San Francisco office from 2005-2011.
-She has represented drug and device manufacturers for more than 30 years.
-Alicia currently serves as the firm’s Relationship Partner for Pfizer, Inc. and Hoffman-La Roche, and represents these companies in mass tort litigation throughout the country.
+A native San Franciscan, Alicia co-chairs the firm’s Product Liability Litigation Practice Group and served as the managing partner of the San Francisco office from 2005-2011.
+For more than 30 years Alicia has represented drug and device manufacturers in complex litigations, coordinated proceedings and MDLs throughout the country.
+Alicia currently serves as the firm’s Relationship Partner for Pfizer, Inc., Roche, Genentech and AbbVie, Inc., for which she also serves as national MDL counsel.
+In addition, Alicia represents these companies in mass tort litigation throughout the country.
 She also represents Bayer in various California litigations, including Mirena and Cipro.
 In 2006, she represented Philip Morris in a 10-week trial of a case brought by an individual smoker with lung cancer in which Philip Morris received a unanimous defense verdict.

 Alicia has presented at the Defense Research Institute, the American Bar Association's Product Liability Section and Tort Trial and Insurance Practice Section, the American Society for Quality Biomedical Division, and the Diversity & Flexibility Alliance on numerous topics, including complex tort litigation, jury selection, punitive damages and deposition strategy.